niwolpert/EGG_Scripts/README.md

 When using this function in any published study, please cite: Wolpert, N., Rebollo, I., Tallon-Baudry, C. (2020).
-Electrogastrography for psychophysiological research: practical considerations, analysis pipeline and normative data in a large sample, Psychophysiology (in press)
+Electrogastrography for psychophysiological research: practical considerations, analysis pipeline and normative data in a large sample.
+Psychophysiology (in press)

 Copyright (C) 2019, Laboratoire de Neurosciences Cognitives, Nicolai Wolpert, Ignacio Rebello & Catherine Tallon-Baudry